 Shiftworking parents make it work by:

-It is helpful to remember that there are a lot of options available to shiftworking parents and their kids that are not available to nine-to-fivers.
-Parents who work evening shifts are often able to help with classroom activities or serve as lunchroom monitors at their kids' schools.
-Parents who work overnight shifts arrive home as their kids are getting up in the morning and can better enjoy breakfast time because they are not rushing to get off to work themselves.
+It is helpful to remember that there are a lot of options available to shiftworking parents and their children that are not available to those who work a regular day.
+Parents who work evening shifts are often able to help with classroom activities or serve as lunchroom monitors at their children's schools.
+Parents who work overnight shifts arrive home as their children are getting up in the morning and can better enjoy breakfast time because they are not rushing to get off to work themselves.
+Some households don't have to use daycare or babysitters because one parent is home or available.

 If you have more than one child, work out individual, age-appropriate contracts with each.
 This may involve discussing curfews, rules for daily conduct, and responsibilities.
 Put your contract in writing and sign it.
 Meet regularly to discuss how the contract is working.